EPCCed/archer2-cpp/lectures/cpp-intro/README.md

 - The `return 0` statement indicates to the OS that no error occured.

-- (You can also get the command line arguments but `void` here means we aren't using them).
+- (You can also get the command line arguments but the empty brackets here means we aren't using them).

 ???